gmoyanollc/mtf-ensit-datatype/README.md

            |    instance    |
            \----------------/

-#USA SIGACT to USMTF
-SIGACT is a message data type implemented by USA C2 systems.
-CPOF is one of those systems.
-Since USA is the sole steward of the SIGACT data type, it can be argued that the data type is proprietary to USA.
-In contrast, USMTF is a joint military force defined data type.
-Military forces collaborate in the on-going stewardship of the USMTF data type.
-Therefore, SIGACT messages are transformed to a representation of USMTF messages to increase interoperability between tactical data systems.

-#Development "Friction"
+#Developer "Friction"
-This work strives to alleviate the "friction" that often times is experienced by a software developer when only XML Schema files are provided.
+This work strives to alleviate the "friction" that often times is experienced by software developers when only XML Schema files are provided.

 In addition to XML Schema files and documentation, the following capabilities and artifacts are included in this work product: